This post may contain affiliate links. I receive a small commission if you use these links, with no extra cost to you.

 Where to stay in Khao Sok National park?

-Normally when I travel, I use sites like booking.com and agoda to find accommodation.
+Normally when I travel, I use sites like booking.com to find accommodation.
 However, for Khao Sok, I found it more useful to search on google.
 Most of the accommodation is around the ‘high street’ in Khao Sok village.
 Here you will also find a few restaurants and shops.

 Whilst most accommodation will be able to arrange activities and tour packages for you, it is best to look for somewhere that does their own tour package as you can liaise with them about it and they may be able to customise it for you too.
 This is why I found google easier, I could click directly onto the website for that accommodation and see what tours and activities they offered.